 Liberation Ecology Field Course

-The Liberation Ecology Field Course (LEFC) aims to prepare adults working in nature-related fields to better understand and mitigate the climate crisis by addressing the role of capitalism and social inequality in their own lives and ecosystems.
+The Liberation Ecology Field Course (LEFC) aims to prepare young adults working in environment-related fields to better understand and mitigate the climate crisis by addressing the role of racial capitalism and social inequality shaping ecosystems and society.
 The course integrates:

 • technical and historical knowledge of local and global environmental change phenomena